Melbourne – Australia

 On the concert platform, during 1999, he appeared for the MUSIKVERIEN WIEN in Leonard Bernstein’s SONGFEST.

-During 2000, Steven Gallop made his first appearances in the role of the Hotel Manager in Adés’ POWDER HER FACE for NIMROD OPERA in Odense, Denmark, a role he was engaged to sing in the two subsequent years, for the same company’s touring performances in Chicago, Zagreb, Tel Aviv, Winterthur, Naples and Rome.
+During 2000, Gallop made his first appearances in the role of the Hotel Manager in Adés’ POWDER HER FACE for NIMROD OPERA in Odense, Denmark, a role he was subsequently engaged to sing in Chicago, Zagreb, Tel Aviv, Winterthur, Vienna, Naples and Rome and for OPERA NANTES.

-In the USA for EUGENE OPERA he appeared, during 2007, as Sarastro in THE MAGIC FLUTE and as Mephistopheles in FAUST during 2010.
+In the USA, for EUGENE OPERA, he sang Sarastro in THE MAGIC FLUTE in 2017 and Mephistopheles in FAUST during 2010.